 We design networks & systems that empower & respect users, and ensure sustainability of hardware, software, and human resources.

 The following principles guide us to achieve this.

 - Self-organization, self-optimization, self-repair of networks and systems.

 - Resilient networks & systems that do not assume an always-online global network, and can recover from network partitions and system failures.

 - Minimize software dependencies and hardware resources to reduce complexity and trusted computing base of systems while increasing their security, robustness, and scalability.

-- Design software as composable and reusable libraries.
+- Design systems as composable and reusable components.

 - Data ownership

 - Users should have full access to and control over their own data and should be able confidentially share it with selected recipients.

 - Protocols should respect user privacy and minimize the amount of information shared about users to the bare minimum that is required for them to function.